-What is claimed and desired to be secured by United States Letters Patent is:
+What is claimed and desired to be secured by United States 15 Letters Patent is:

-- 1. An apparatus configured as a two-axis, optical mount to comprising: - a first rigid element having a comparatively large section - a first set of flexural elements extending from the first rigid element to a second rigid element; - the second rigid element having a section modulus comparable with that of the first rigid element, and orders of magnitude greater than the section modulus of the first set of flexural elements; - a second set of flexural elements having a section modulus comparable to that of the first set of flexural elements, and orders of magnitude below the section modulus of the first and second rigid elements; - a third rigid element having a section modulus comparable to that of the first and second rigid elements, and order of magnitude higher than the section modulus operable in the first and second flexural elements; and - the first, second, and third rigid elements and the first and second sets of flexural elements, further being homogeneously formed of a single material, resulting in a monolithic optical mount having joint-free continuity of the single material from the first, through the second, to the third rigid element. - 2.
-The apparatus of claim 1, wherein: - the first and third elements are connected by central web regions therebetween such that the third element is adjustable with respect to the first element along axes that are mutually orthogonal and coplanar, the adjustment axes extending through the central web regions, each being a respective region of minimum section modulus in each of the first and second sets of flexural elements. - 3.
-The apparatus of claim 2 further comprising: - first and second adjustments, connected, respectively, to the first rigid element to apply a force against the second rigid element, and on the third rigid element to apply a force against the second rigid element; and - the first and second adjustments being operably independent, and positioned to adjust the respective second and third rigid elements about the mutually orthogonal axes, independently from one another. - 4.
-The apparatus of claim 1, further comprising: - the first, second, and third rigid elements, and the first and second sets of flexural elements forming a dimensionally stable, thermally stable, mechanical path extending continuously from the first rigid element, through the first set of flexural elements, through the second rigid element, through the second set of flexural elements, and into the third rigid element uninterrupted by other than changes in cross section. - 5.
-The apparatus of claim 1, further comprising: - an optical element fixed to the third rigid element and having a feature represented by a point;
+1. An apparatus, comprising:

+- a first rigid element having a first rigid element section modulus; - a first flexural element extending from the first rigid element to a second rigid element; - the second rigid element having a second rigid element section modulus comparable with that of the first rigid element section modulus, both the first and second rigid element section moduli being orders of magnitude greater than a first flexural element section modulus; - a second flexural element having a second flexural element section modulus comparable to that of the first flexural element section modulus, and orders of magnitude lower than the first and second rigid element section moduli; - a third rigid element having a third rigid element section modulus comparable to that of the first and second rigid element section moduli, and orders of magnitude greater than the first and second flexural element section moduli; and - the first, second, and third rigid elements and the first and second flexural elements, further being homogeneously formed of a single material, resulting in a monolithic mount having joint-free continuity of the single material from the first rigid element, through the second rigid element, to the third rigid element. - 2.
+The apparatus of claim 1, wherein: - the first and third rigid elements are connected by central web regions therebetween such that the third rigid element is adjustable with respect to the first rigid element along adjustment axes that are mutually orthogonal and coplanar, the adjustment axes extending through the central web regions, each central web region being a respective region of minimum section modulus in each of the first and second flexural elements.

+3. The apparatus of claim 2 further comprising:

+- first and second adjustments, connected, respectively, to the first rigid element to apply a force against the second rigid element, and on the third rigid element to apply a force against the second rigid element; and - the first and second adjustments being operably independent, and positioned to adjust the respective second and third rigid elements about the adjustment axes, independently from one another. - 4.
+The apparatus of claim 1, further comprising: - the first, second, and third rigid elements, and the first and second flexural elements forming a dimensionally stable, thermally stable, mechanical path extending continuously from the first rigid element, through the first flexural element, through the second rigid element, through the second flexural element, and into the third rigid element uninterrupted by other than changes in cross section.

+5. The apparatus of claim 1, further comprising:

+an optical element fixed to the third rigid element and having a feature represented by a point;